scottcwilson/zencart_360_sales_reporting/README.md

 - Set format to csv, set columns enclosed with to blank
 - Check "Update data when duplicate keys found on import"

+## Importing Direct Deposits
+To add new direct deposits to your database, use phpMyAdmin and import a CSV, with each deposit on one line.
+Here's a CSV showing a payment of $1,000 from Wiley Coyote of Acme Industries on Oct 1, 2018:

+`0,"2018-10-01","Acme","Wiley.Coyote@acme.com",1000 `

+Note that the date is in YYYY-MM-DD format, and the line starts with `0,` - this is a placeholder for the `deposit_id` field.
+Be sure to check the  "Update data when duplicate keys found on import (add ON DUPLICATE KEY UPDATE)" box in phpMyAdmin when you are uploading this csv.

 ## Showing recent Direct Deposits in your Admin